jopiiyan/Virtual-Paddock-Engineer/EVALUATION.md

 ## TL;DR: the honest headline

-**On this corpus, the naive dense baseline is the strongest single config on the top-line ranking metrics, and no advanced technique beats it on recall@5 / MRR / nDCG@10.**
+On this corpus, hybrid search (dense + BM25) is the only advanced technique that earns its place — it's the sole config that improves on the naive baseline at no cost, lifting recall@10 from 0.931 to 0.971, closing the exact-term gap entirely, and running faster than baseline (160ms vs 346ms p50) because the BM25 leg is essentially free.
-The advanced components each rescue *one* query type while regressing others, at real latency cost.
-The one keeper is **hybrid** (dense + BM25), which closes the exact-term gap and lifts deep recall for negligible added cost.
-Reranking and multi-query do not earn their place **on this small, clean corpus**, and the value of the harness is being able to *prove* that rather than assume the opposite.
+The tradeoff is real and worth naming: hybrid gives up a little top-rank precision (MRR 0.806 → 0.725) because BM25's picks occasionally dilute a strong dense rank-1.
+I took that trade because deep recall and exact-term coverage mattered more for this use case than shaving the very top rank.

-This is a deliberately un-triumphant result.
-It is also the correct one, and the reason the build measures every component instead of stacking them.
+Reranking and multi-query do not earn their place on this small, clean corpus — each rescues one query type while regressing others, at real latency cost.
+The value of the harness is being able to prove that rather than assume the opposite.
 ---

 ## The ablation table